JonlUVA/Canberra-Bike-Crash-Examples/README.md

 ### Python Interpreter ###
 __**ATTENTION:**__ This must be run using __**Python 3.9**__

-The script may run on pre-Python 3.9 interpreters but you may experience issues with data loading into the visualisation on the dashboard.
+The program may run on pre-Python 3.9 interpreters but you may experience issues with data loading into the visualisation on the dashboard.
 A __compatibility mode__ option is provided that may facilitate the correct rendering of the visualisation dashboard without a system upgrade.
 This may be achieved by:

 1. Running ```$ python3 cycling_main.py -c``` with the `-c` switch from your preferred command line
 2. Setting `cycling_main.py:16` to: